- About Us

 The portable transit case design allows for more flexible deployment options than traditional trailer or vehicle based troposcatter systems.
 The MTTS cases can be carried to the top of a building or over terrain that is inaccessible by vehicles in order to optimize transmission paths, as well as be transported inside a helicopter or SUV if required.

-- Line of Site to 150km+ range (terrain dependent)
+- Line of Sight to 150km+ range (terrain dependent)

 - Modular transit case design for maximum flexibility